-325 3.4.1 Point and glacier-wide mass balance
+3.4.1 Point and glacier-wide mass balance

-The glacier-wide mass balances, the equilibrium-line altitude (ELA) and accumulation-area ratio (AAR) were calculated based on the interpolated mass-balance gradient derived from the point measurements following a similar method used by Wagnon et al. (2013) for Mera and Pokalde glaciers.
+The glacier-wide mass balances, the equilibrium line altitude (ELA) and accumulation area ratio (AAR) were calculated based on the interpolated mass-balance gradient derived from the point measurements following a similar method used by Wagnon et al. (2013).
 The mass-balance gradients were derived from the linear regression lines of the point measurements.
-The elevations of the DEM2012 for Yala Glacier and the SRTM1 for Rikha Samba Glacier were applied to the regression equations to calculate the glacier-wide mass balance.
+The elevations of the DEMs of Yala and Rikha Samba glaciers were applied to the regression equations to calculate the glacierwide mass balance.

-- For Yala Glacier, characteristic gradients for the ablation area were identified, and separately analysed for the annual and seasonal mass balances, with the winter and summer season starting in November and May or June, respectively.
+For Yala Glacier, characteristic gradients for the ablation area were identified, and separately analysed for the annual and seasonal mass balances, with the winter and summer season starting in November and May or June, respectively.
 In the accumulation area, there are fewer measurements with large uncertainties because of the challenging measurement conditions described earlier and in Supplement section S1.
-This inhibited not only to identify characteristic gradients in the accumulation - 335 area, but also to define a fixed mass balance that could be applied in the accumulation area from a defined elevation upwards.
-As a consequence, a single gradient was used for the glacier-wide mass balance.
+This inhibited not only to identify characteristic gradients in the accumulation area, but also to define a fixed mass balance that could be applied in the accumulation area from a defined elevation.
+As consequence, a single gradient was used for the glacier-wide mass balance.
 The interpolation approach is simple and introduces a systematic error for the mass balance in the accumulation area.
-The part of the accumulation area without measurements for the respective elevations bands makes up 15 % of the glacier area for an elevation range of about 160 m (~5500 m to 5662 m a.s.l.). - 340 For Rikha Samba Glacier two characteristic annual gradients were identified, with a large gradient in the lower ablation area and a medium gradient in the transition between ablation and accumulation area.
-Based on the assumption that the massbalance gradients remain very similar in different mass-balance years, gradients were reconstructed for Rikha Samba Glacier for years with limited point measurements (2011/12, 2013/14, and 2014/15).
+The part of the accumulation area without measurements for the respective elevations bands makes up 15 % of the glacier area for an elevation range of about 160 m (~5500 m to 5662 m a.s.l.).

+For Rikha Samba Glacier two characteristic annual gradients were identified, with a large gradient in the lower ablation area and a medium gradient in the transition between ablation and accumulation area.
+Based on the assumption that the mass-balance gradients remain very similar in different mass-balance years, gradients were reconstructed for Rikha Samba Glacier for years with limited point measurements (2011/12, 2013/14, and 2014/15).
 The intersection points of the lower (large) and upper (medium) gradients were identified and reconstructed based on a regression line for sections without measurements.
-For - 345 the accumulation area, no characteristic gradients could be identified because only few measurements were available.
+For the accumulation area, no characteristic gradients could be identified because only few measurements were available.
 The elevation range without measurements is about 650 m (~5900 m to 6545 m a.s.l.) and makes up 36 % of the glacier area.
 At about 6000 m, the topography steepens (Fig 1).
 Using the upper gradient to interpolate the mass balance to the accumulation area would have resulted in much overestimated positive mass balances.
 Instead we considered it plausible to assume a fixed mass balance at high elevations, based on the steep slopes and the typically small gradient in accumulation areas.
-We assumed - 350 the lower elevation for a fixed mass-balance value between 5850 m and 5950 m a.s.l., guided by the upper gradient.
+We assumed the lower elevation for a fixed mass-balance value between 5850 m and 5950 m a.s.l., guided by the upper gradient.
 For the mass-balance year 1998/99, the point measurements collected by Fujita et al. (2001) were used.
 The ELA and AAR were calculated based on the mass-balance gradients, whereas for Rikha Samba Glacier the upper gradient was used.

-The point measurements collected by Fujita et al. (2001) were used.
-The ELA and AAR were calculated based on the mass-balance gradients, whereas for Rikha Samba Glacier the upper gradient was used. - The errors of the point measurements were assessed by analysing the random errors for each measurement from density $\sigma_d$ , ice surface roughness $\sigma{rough}$ mainly in the ablation area, varying snow depth $\sigma{depth}$ mainly in the accumulation area, stake reading $\sigma{read}$ , errors due to the sawdust spread for snow-pit measurements $\sigma{sawd}$ and movement of the stake in the firn area $\sigma{firn}$ .
-The error of an individual point measurement $\sigma{point}$ was calculated:
+The errors of the point measurements were assessed by analysing the random errors for each measurement from density σ_d , ice surface roughness σ{rough} mainly in the ablation area, varying snow depth σ{depth} mainly in the accumulation area, stake reading σ{read} , errors due to the sawdust spread for snow pit measurements σ{sawd} and movement of the stake in the firn area σ{firn} .
+The error of an individual point measurement σ{point} was calculated:

+350

-$$\sigma{point} = \sqrt{\sigma_d^2 + \sigma{rough}^2 + \sigma{depth}^2 + \sigma{read}^2 + \sigma{sawd}^2 + \sigma{firn}^2}$$ (1).
+$$\sigma{point} = \sqrt{\sigma_d^2 + \sigma{rough}^2 + \sigma{depth}^2 + \sigma{read}^2 + \sigma{firn}^2}$$

+(1).